 - 6 Months ago

-Kambu or bajra is rich in various nutrients like protein, folate, potassium, copper, B-complex vitamin, zinc, calcium, and iron.
-Bajra is also rich in fiber and helps to maintain blood sugar levels (especially in diabetic people) and also heart health.
+Kambu or bajra (Pearl Millet) is rich in various nutrients like protein, folate, potassium, copper, B-complex vitamin, zinc, calcium and iron.
+Bajra is also rich in fiber and helps to reduce weight, maintain blood sugar levels and is also good for heart health.
 Kambu dosa is a unique way of including kambu in your diet.
 These dosas are not only crispy and tasty, but also nutritious.

 Preparation Time: 24 hours

 Cooking Time: 5 minutes/dosa